sean-smith/scale-out-computing-on-aws/docs/install-soca-cluster.md

 ![](imgs/install-5.png)

+!!! info "Want to use your existing AWS resources?"
+    Refer to `install-with-existing-resources.template` if you want to use Scale-Out Computing on AWS with your existing resources.

+    [Check out the web installer](https://install.soca.dev) to verify your setup

 ## Install Scale-Out Computing on AWS

 Open CloudFormation console and select "Create Stack".
 Copy the URL of your install template and click "Next".